AzureAiDevs/hub/website/2023-aia/2023-04-18-azureml-pipelines/index.md

 tags: ['ai-april', '30-days-of-azure-ai', 'ml-developers', 'azure-ml', 'data-scientist']

 image: https://raw.githubusercontent.com/AzureAiDevs/hub/main/website/static/img/2023-aia/banner-day17.png
 description: "🧑🏽‍🔬Welcome to day 17 of #30DaysOfAzureAI.
-Streamlining ML Development with Azure ML Components & Pipelines https://azureaidevs.github.io/hub/2023-aia/day17"
+Unlock the potential of your ML projects with Azure ML Components & Pipelines.
+Streamline your development, boost productivity and take your hardwork to new heights.
+Begin with Azure ML today!"
 ---

 import Social from '@site/src/components/social';